shashankRanaNW/features_and_bugs_of_CSA_times/Bugs.md

 # Bugs

-- User details not taken automatically with authentication, have to put in through settings
+- User details not taken automatically with authentication, have to put in through settings + UX of this screen is not so good (Hostel name is in black and the rest of the content is in grey).
 ![Screenshot_2022-07-31-14-24-05-284_club devsoc csaapp](https://user-images.githubusercontent.com/101785829/182018815-0672d519-2a53-4daa-bcb9-4dd257ae1050.png)

 - Welcomes you with something went wrong, please check your net